ibmcnxdev/cnx-searchresults/README.md

 # cnx-searchresults
-Connections Customizer Search results enhancement.
+IBM Connections Customizer Search results enhancement.

 This small app adds a simple target=_blank to all the results in the connections search results page.

+## Setup

+For on premises just clone this repository to your customizer data directory and import the search.json to the Appregistry

+## Disclaimer

+Use it on your own risk...
+Tested with IBM Connections 6.0 CR2